 Following basic training at the Sampson Navy base in Geneva, NY, and radio school in Bainbridge, MD, he traveled by troop train across the country to San Francisco, CA. After one week waiting for his assignment, Carmen boarded a ship with thousands of Marines headed to the South Pacific.

-Once they reached the Ulithi atoll in the Western Caroline Islands, Carmen reported to the USS Kendall C. Campbell – DE 443.
-To him, the ship appeared “small,” no larger than his ferry back home from New Jersey to New York.
+Once they reached the Ulithi atoll in the Western Caroline Islands, Carmen then reported to his ship, the USS Kendall C. Campbell – DE 443.
+To him, it appeared “small,” no larger than his ferry back home from New Jersey to New York.

 Beginning in April 1945, Carmen served aboard DE-443 as an RM1/c radioman.